hassan635/BsStackDemoTest/README.md

 - Incorporates Page Object Model for the Login, Checkout, Orders and Product pages.
 - Product and Orders object 'has-a' navigation object since the navigation is available for both these pages in the actual UI.
 - These page objects are then used to write a tests in respective step definitions for the Order details feature.
+- 3 tests are written for demonstration purposes.
+More are possible.
+- 2 tests are for verifying whether the Product title is identical between product listing and order details page.
+Thus verifying that the correct products appear in the orders page.
+- 1 test is written to verify the total order cost of a order based on the selected products.
+- Tests are written in a way that manual testers and business users can utilize them to understand and test the application in an automated manner without the need for any code.
+Only feature file manupilation required.
 - Selenium WebDriver library is employed to drive the browser.
 - Specflow is employed to provide executable features.
 - NUnit is used for assertions.